Galser/packer-nginx64/README.md

 # Required tools

-1. To download the content of this repository you will need **git command-line tools**(recommended) or **Git UI Client**.
+1. **To download the content of this repository** you will need **git command-line tools**(recommended) or **Git UI Client**.
 To install official command-line Git tools please [find here instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for various operating systems.
-2. This box for virtualization uses **VirtualBox**, download the binaries for your [platform here](https://www.virtualbox.org/wiki/Downloads) and then follow [instructions for installation](https://www.virtualbox.org/manual/ch02.html)
+2. **This box for virtualization** uses **VirtualBox**, download the binaries for your [platform here](https://www.virtualbox.org/wiki/Downloads) and then follow [instructions for installation](https://www.virtualbox.org/manual/ch02.html)
-3. For managing of VM (virtual machines), we are going to use **Vagrant**.
+3. **For managing VM** (virtual machines), we are going to use **Vagrant**.
 To install **Vagrant** , please follow instructions here : [official Vargant installation manual](https://www.vagrantup.com/docs/installation/)
-4. For creating base box image from scratch we need **Packer** - an open-source tool for creating identical machine images for multiple platforms from a single source configuration.
+4. **For creating base box image** from scratch we need **Packer** - an open-source tool for creating identical machine images for multiple platforms from a single source configuration.
 You can [download binaries for your platform here](https://www.packer.io/downloads.html)  and then [follow this installation instruction](https://www.packer.io/intro/getting-started/install.html#precompiled-binaries).
 In our case Packer is going to take care of installing OS into VM, communicating with it, doing basic provision and preparing for us packed Vagrant box, ready to use.

+5. **Nginx stands apart - as it will be downloaded and installed automatically during the provision.** Nginx is an open source HTTP Web server and reverse proxy server.In addition to offering HTTP server capabilities, Nginx can also operate as an IMAP/POP3 mail proxy server as well as function as a load balancer and HTTP cache server.
+You can get more information about it check [offical website here](https://www.nginx.com)

 # TODO